millerjames01/react-chessboard/README.md

 </div>

+## This Fork

+This is a modified version of react-chessboard that I am using to build a real-time chess game.

 ## What is react-chessboard?

 react-chessboard is a React component that provides chessboard functionality to your application.
 The Chess game logic that controls the board should be independent to the board, using a library such as [Chess.js](https://github.com/jhlywa/chess.js).
 An example of these two working together is shown [in the example below](#basic-example).
 For interactive examples visit [react-chessboard.com](https://react-chessboard.com).